 Kratom Usage by State

 Kratom has become popular in the U.S. in recent years.
-It is used as a stimulant or as a sedative and pain reliever, and overall as an aid to promote a feeling of well-being.
-It has also been a source of controversy; some states have banned it, some have legalized it, and others have made it legal with restrictions.
+It is used as a stimulant or as a sedative, and overall as an aid to promote a feeling of well-being.
+It has also been a source of controversy; most states have legalized it, but some states have banned it and others have made it legal with restrictions.

-Long before it became a buzzed-about product in the U.S., however, it was being quietly used by laborers in Southeast Asia to cope with their day-to-day lives.
+Long before it became a buzzed-about product in the U.S., however, it was being used by laborers in Southeast Asia to cope with their day-to-day lives.

 What is Kratom?